hpc/charliecloud/doc/ch-image_desc.rst

 lighter-weight garbage pass runs automatically when the number of loose files (objects) grows beyond a limit.
 This limit is in flux as we learn more about build cache performance, but it's quite a bit higher than the Git default.
-This garbage runs in the background and can continue for a few minutes after the build completes; you may see Git processes using a lot of CPU.
+This garbage runs in the background and can continue after the build completes; you may see Git processes using a lot of CPU.

 An important limitation of the automatic garbage is that large packfiles (again, this is in flux, but it's several GiB) will not be re-packed, limiting